Norcross, Georgia

-Norcross is a city in Gwinnett County, Georgia, United States.
-The population as of the 2010 census was 9,116, while in 2020 the population was 17,209.
-It is included in the Atlanta-Sandy Springs-Marietta metropolitan statistical area.
+Norcross is a city in Gwinnett County, Georgia, about 15 miles northeast of Atlanta city limits.
+According to the 2010 census, the population was 9,116, while in 2020, the population increased to 17,209.
+Norcross is part of the Atlanta metropolitan area, located near the Spaghetti Junction interchange of Interstate 85 and Interstate 285.

 History

 Norcross was chartered as a town on October 26, 1870.
 The community was named for Jonathan Norcross, a former Atlanta Mayor and railroad official.